Key takeaways

 Vitamin B1

 Also called thiamine, vitamin B1 is a water-soluble vitamin found in foods and is available as a supplement.
 Vitamin B1 helps the body make food into energy.
-Studies have shown people with congestive heart failure who receive thiamine supplementation have improved cardiac function as thiamine acts as a vasodilator (opens blood vessels) and reduces the afterload on the heart (force against which the heart has to contract to eject the blood).
-Vitamin B1 has also shown to increase urination and excretion of sodium in urine in people receiving diuretics, which is a great benefit in heart failure patients.
+Studies have shown that people with congestive heart failure who receive thiamine supplementation have improved cardiac function as thiamine acts as a vasodilator (opens blood vessels) and reduces the afterload on the heart (force against which the heart has to contract to eject the blood).
+Vitamin B1 has also been shown to increase urination and excretion of sodium in urine in people receiving diuretics, which is a great benefit in heart failure patients.

 How to switch to an Entresto alternative